Fujifilm X-T1 vs Olympus E-PL2

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T1 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL2 relies on live view and the rear LCD for framing.
 That said, the E-PL2 can be equipped with an optional viewfinder – the VF-2.
 The adjacent table lists some of the other core features of the Fujifilm X-T1 and Olympus E-PL2 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL2 and the X-T1 is in-body image stabilization (IBIS).
-The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-T1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.